EmilMotroen/particle-system-unity/README.md

-# particle-system-unity
+# Particle System Unity

-Simulate a particle system in Unity, maybe also use real data eventually.
+Simulate particles and their interaction with sensors in Unity for part of a bachelor project